gbThreepwood/ele102-microcontroller/_sources/texts/Lessons/L4_dac_pwm.rst

 Pulse Width Modulation (PWM)
 =============================

 Let's go back to the Arduino world. **There is NO ANALOG OUTPUT in Arduino**.
-There is however a function called `analogWrite() <https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite>`_ which can be used to acheive analog output within some limitations.
+What?
+What about `analogWrite() <https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite>`_ ?

+We need to talk.

+What is Modulation?

+What is a pulse?

 .. figure:: ../../../external/fig/pwm_duty_cycle.png
         :align: center

         PWM and duty cycle

-There are three primary components that define a PWM signal's behavior:
+There are two primary components that define a PWM signal's behavior:

 **Duty cycle:** A duty cycle is the fraction of one period when a system or signal is active.
 We typically express a duty cycle as a ratio or percentage.

-**Amplitude or high-level** The voltage level the signal has when it is active.
-The passive level is usually zero.
+A period is the time it takes for a signal to conclude a full ON-OFF cycle.

 **Frequency:** The rate at which something repeats or occurs over a particular period.
 In other words, the rate at which a vibration happens that creates a wave, e.g., sound, radio, or light waves, typically calculated per second.
-A period is the time it takes for a signal to conclude a full ON-OFF cycle, and it the reciprocal of frequency.

-.. math:: Duty Cycle = Pulse Width (sec) \cdot Repetition Frequency (Hz) \cdot 100 = \frac{t_{HIGH}}{t_{HIGH} + t_{LOW}} \cdot 100\%
+.. math:: Duty Cycle = Pulse Width (sec) * Repetition Frequency (Hz) * 100

+.. math:: = \frac{t_{HIGH}}{t_{HIGH} + t_{LOW}} * 100

 *Question:* How does the frequecy of the PWM signal affect the produced *analog* signal?